librato/collectd-librato/README.md

 # Contributing

-If you would like to contribute a fix or feature to this plugin please feel free to fork this repo, make your change and submit us a pull request!
+If you would like to contribute a fix or feature to this plugin please feel free to fork this repo, make your change and submit a pull request!